Greece Knife Laws

 • Butterfly knives

-See also: Missouri Knife Law Made Simple: What You Need to Know
+See also: Understanding Maine's Knife Laws: What You Need to Know

 As you can also see from the law mentioned above, the reasoning for self-defense is not valid.
 So don’t even try to justify yourself having a knife with you for self-defense if a cop ever pulls you over.